 - SEO-safe terms (some have strict keyword rules — avoid those early on)

-If a product meets these criteria, you’re golden.
+If a product meets these criteria, it’s gold! ✨

-Step 1: Choose Programs That Match Your Blog’s 2026 Search Intent Ecosystem
+Step 1: Choose Affiliate Programs That Match Your Blog’s 2026 Search Intent Ecosystem

 Here’s the trick most bloggers don’t realize until year 3: